-However, there are some basic patterns for a mobile navigation that try to achieve the best discoverability and accessibility.
+However, there are some basic patterns for the mobile navigation that try to achieve the best discoverability and accessibility.
 So, let’s review the 3 most popular approaches to setting up a navigation system in a mobile application.

 There are a lot of talks about hamburger menus these days.
-Despite some claim it to be an “old-fashioned” approach, it’s still used in many apps so you can follow this path too.
+Despite some claim it to be an “old-fashioned” approach, it’s still used in many apps so you can follow this path, too.

 - Saves a lot of space on the screen.